 Serving Suggestions

-- Garnishes: Fresh fruits such as raspberries or strawberries, a dusting of powdered sugar, or a dollop of whipped cream can add a beautiful touch.
+- Garnishes: Try fresh berries, a dusting of powdered sugar, or a dollop of whipped cream.

 Nutritional Information